jyotiyadav2508/Blog_Website_PP4/README.md

 ## Content and Media

 Mostly images and post content are taken from the website https://www.holidify.com/ and https://www.incredible-india.org/.
+Some images are taken from [Pexels](https://www.pexels.com/).

 ----